La Casa Santa Fe - Welcome

 Laundry?
 You say you've been travelling, but the last thing you want to do on vacation is wash laundry?
 The Solano Shopping Center is about five blocks from La Casa Santa Fe, and there is a laundromat where you can leave your dirties for them to wash, dry and fold, or you can stay and use their machines to wash clothes yourself.
 If dropping off and picking up laundry is too much to contemplate, the Adobe Laundromat and Dry Cleaner (505) 982-9063 will even do same-day pick up and delivery.

 Average Temperatures in Santa Fe can be found at www.weather.com/weather/wxclimatology/monthly/graph/USNM0292?from=search

-Road Conditions - call 1-800-432-4269 for current road conditions or visit the New Mexico Department of Transportation at Road Conditions When in New Mexico, you can also access the road conditions hotline by dialing 511.
+Road Conditions - call 1-800-432-4269 for current road conditions or visit the New Mexico Department of Transportation at Road Conditions A map depicting current road conditions can be found at New Mexico Roads When in New Mexico, you can also access the road conditions hotline by dialing 511.

 Payment Options - Business or personal checks drawn on USA banks are the usual method of payment for reservations.
 Personal checks should be drawn to "Linda Buchser" and sent to our secure mailbox at:

 369 Montezuma Avenue, No. 575